candrasc/Spotify_Artist_Recommender/README.md

 All of the information I had for my streaming history was the length of time I played the song for each time that I played it.
 I then created my own features called "Skip", "Play", and "Like" so that I could better assess my sentiment towards a given song.

 "Skip" was defined as playing the song for less than a minute, while "Play" was defined as letting play for more than a minute.
 I then defined a "Like" as any song that had a 75% play rate.

+This feature engineering was a product of my first idea to create a recommender just for myself, which I later decided against.

 ### Clustering
 The next step to take was to learn more about my data and song choice through clustering.
 (I have chosen KMeans to start, but it did not yield exceptional results in terms of the Elbow method or Silhouette score, so I will likely try another method soon).